rluvaton/tuya-ir-electra-home-assistant/README.md

-# Tuya IR remote for electra for my own home
+# Tuya IR remote for Electra